 Below: Twigs are reddish brown but covered with dense whitish hair.
 The conical buds are also reddish brown with some hair.

-Below: 1st photo - Some leaves develop lobes that resemble maple leaves while others may have small lobes of just rounded teeth.
+Below: 1st photo - the neoformed leaves develop lobes that resemble maple leaves while preformed leaves have small lobes of just rounded teeth or are just ovate in shape.
 Both can be on the same tree.
 2nd photo - detail of the white hairs on the leaf underside.

 Below: The crown of the tree has several main branches and many smaller ones.

 Notes: White Popular is found throughout the United States except Arizona and in the lower Canadian Provinces of British Columbia and those from Manitoba eastward except for New Brunswick and Labrador.
 Its spread can be attributed to seeding in local areas, clonal root spreading and planting for ornamental purposes.
 In Minnesota the DNR reports populations in nine widely scattered counties (excluding landscape specimens).
 This short list includes Anoka, Hennepin and Ramsey in the metro area.
-It is not known to have ever been planted in the Garden.
+It is not known to have ever been planted at Eloise Butler.